-Every city has its distinct culture that we learn to live in whether we grow up there or moved later in life.
-Similarly, every city has a unique ecology of employment that every denizen navigates to create a successful career.
-A common career counselling topic in Adelaide, with its distinctive private sector ecology, is how to choose a career structure that provides a realistic guide what you want to achieve within its limitations and opportunities.
+Every city has its own distinct culture, which we learn to live in whether we grow up there or move later in life.
+Similarly, every city has a unique ecology of employment that everyone has to navigate to create a successful career.
+Career advice in Perth, with its distinctive private sector ecology, can support unexpected career transitions that are impacting on the pathway to successfully achieving your writing life goals within Perth’s limitations and opportunities.

-To many people wanting a good life that provides a sense of fulfillment in your career is usually achieved following one or more of the three ways to structure a career in an era when organisations generally operate from the assumption they hold all the power in labour negotiations.
+A sense of fulfillment in your career is usually achieved following one or more of the three ways to structure a career in an era when organisations hold nearly all the power in professional negotiations.

-1) The first is a career as a core professional in a traditional corporate or government style organisation.
+- The first is a career as a core professional in a traditional corporate or government style organisation.
 Although now and in the future, obtaining and retaining such a position will demand a huge effort it is still a widely held career goal.

 In her attempts to break into a core professional role Mia uses a variation of the jobseekers two primary calling cards – the resume and the interview.
 In her case, the interviews are auditions for roles in the film and TV industry.
 She has submitted a resume of her career which directors and producers appraise alongside her audition performance.

 Seb, acting as a freelancer or portfolio career model was finding gigs using his network.
 Either people he had worked for before, or people who knew of his reputation as an outstanding musician with a wide range of styles